julienreichel/ai-testing/KNOWLEDGE_BASE.md

 ### 🎯 **Current State Summary**

-We have successfully built a **complete, production-ready AI testing platform** that delivers:
+We have successfully built a **complete, production-ready multi-provider AI testing platform** that delivers:

 - **Full-featured application** with complete prompt testing, rules validation, and data management
+- **Universal multi-provider support** with OpenAI, Anthropic Claude, Mistral AI, and Google Gemini integration
-- **Perfect technical execution** with 383/383 tests passing and zero warnings
+- **Perfect technical execution** with 495/495 tests passing and zero warnings
 - **Production-grade data persistence** with IndexedDB integration and export/import capabilities
 - **Architectural excellence** with clean, maintainable, and fully testable code
 - **Complete user workflows** from provider setup through test execution and data export